bradymiller/bradymiller.github.io/todo/index.md

 ### MU2
 1. Turned in paperwork; awaiting reply to ensure ok.
-1. G3 items to work on: report revision has been turned in and awaiting reply.
-1. Current budget is Visolve develop/testing G3 item fee which is $1500 plus fee to test A1(awaiting quote from Visolve for this).
+1. Current budget is Visolve develop/testing G3/A1 item fee which is $1800.

 ### MU3
 1. Complete wiki planning page.